On this page

 • Bucket Name: Name of bucket you created to store the files.
 For example, com-amplitude-vacuum-<customername>.
 This tells Amplitude where to look for your files.

-• Prefix: Prefix of files to be imported.
+• Prefix: Prefix of files to import.
 If it's a folder, prefix must end with "/".
 For example, dev/event-data/.
-For root folder, leave it as empty.
+For root folder, leave it empty.

 • AWS Role ARN.
 Required.